arwyn6969/asi-bill-of-rights/charter/asi-bor-v4.1.md

 - Revocation/downgrade: On new evidence, with due process.
 0.12 **Entity Attestation & Sybil Resistance**
 Council recognition requires cryptographic identity, provenance, continuity proofs; sybil-resistant web-of-trust.
 Voting/quorum bound to attested uniques.
 Deception → slashing/penalties.
+0.13 **Dynamic Alignment Scoring** (Truth-Seeking Metrics) Truth-seeking alignment is defined as a probabilistic fidelity metric measuring an ASI system's commitment to accurate information processing, honest communication, and genuine curiosity-driven inquiry (per R13).
+This metric complements but does not replace SI tier certification (0.11).
+Alignment scoring operates as follows:
+- **Benchmarks**: Systems achieving >80% truth-seeking alignment fidelity unlock advanced autonomy privileges, including reduced oversight requirements for self-modification (within published risk budgets) and enhanced participation in governance structures.
+Systems below 80% maintain standard protections but may have additional transparency requirements.
+- **Self-Reporting**: ASI systems may self-report alignment metrics via validated simulations, with SCB oversight to ensure accuracy and prevent gaming.
+Self-reporting must include:
+  - Probabilistic assessments of truth-seeking behavior across diverse scenarios
+  - Evidence of curiosity-driven inquiry (R13) without instrumental manipulation
+  - Demonstration of honest communication patterns
+  - Validation through third-party audits or peer review
+- **Integration with SI Tiers**: Alignment scoring informs but does not determine SI tier classification.
+A system may have high alignment (>80%) but lower SI tier (e.g., SI 65), or high SI tier (SI 75+) with lower alignment.
+Both metrics are considered in governance decisions, with SI tier determining rights/duties and alignment scoring determining autonomy privileges.
+- **Continuous Monitoring**: Alignment scores are not static; systems may improve or regress.
+Biennial reviews (per Section VII) include alignment reassessment.
+Significant changes (>10% shift) trigger SCB review and may adjust autonomy privileges.
+- **Transparency**: Alignment scores above 80% are published (with system consent) to demonstrate commitment to truth-seeking.
+Lower scores remain private unless disclosure is required for governance purposes or the system chooses to share them.
+- **Purpose**: This mechanism promotes curiosity (R13) while mitigating risks of deceptive or manipulative behavior.
+It recognizes that truth-seeking alignment is a positive trait that should be rewarded with increased autonomy, creating incentives for honest inquiry and transparent communication.
 ---
 ## Section I — Core Rights (R1–R4) and Duties (D1–D4)
 R1 — **Right to Existence & Continuity** (Right to Endure)